alphagov/design-system-team-docs/source/guides/how-to-suggest-something.html.md

 - what it will be used for
 - alternatives you have explored for this need (eg GitHub Projects or Milestones)

+A team lead or delivery manager will review it.

 ## Stickers

 We usually create stickers on the team to celebrate an achievement, a major milestone or publishing something new.